|

 mechanical engineering and played on the Tartans

-On October 15, 1938, Holy Cross came to Pitt Stadium to
+On October 15, 1938, the Holy Cross Crusaders football

-take on the Tartans.
-Carnegie Tech played Holy Cross the
+Carnegie Tech played Holy Cross the three previous

-three previous years, losing 7-0 twice, and tying the
+years, losing 7-0 twice, and tying the 1937 game 0-0.

-1937 game 0-0.
-Ray put an end to that scoreless streak
+Ray put an end to that scoreless streak when he ran for

-when he ran for 42 yards and scored the Tartans' only
+42 yards and scored the Tartans' only touchdown to take

-touchdown to take the lead 7-0.
-The Tartans held on and
+the lead 7-0.
+The Tartans held on and won 7-6, ending

-won 7-6, ending Holy Cross's 14-game winning streak.
-The
+Holy Cross's 14-game winning streak.
+The Tartans

 ranked sixth in the final AP Poll.
 Carnegie Tech was

-third ever Lambert Trophy.
+and received the third ever Lambert Trophy.
+Ray was

 In 1939, Ray was named to the College All-Star team.
 The